swift-on-server/articles/Sources/Articles/Documentation.docc/2025/jwt-kit/jwt-kit.md

-# Getting Started with Vapor's JWTKit 5: A Practical Introduction to JSON Web Tokens in Swift
+# A Practical Introduction to JWTs in Swift using JWTKit

 JWTKit is a library for working with JSON Web Tokens (JWT) in Swift.
 It provides a simple and easy-to-use API for creating, parsing, and validating JWTs.
 JWTs are a popular way to authenticate information (claims) between parties.
 JWTKit makes it easy to work with them in your Swift projects.